tlienart/tlienart.github.io/src/pages/csml/cvxopt/mda.md

 This new way of writing the PGD allows two important comments:

-1. the objective shows how the PGD corresponds to a tradeoff between following the direction of the negative gradient (first term) and not moving too much from the current point (second term),
+1. the objective shows how the PGD corresponds to a tradeoff between following the direction of the negative gradient (first term) and not moving too much from the current point (second term) while staying in $C$,
-2. the second term is an isotropic measure of distance from the current point $x_k$, what if we used another measure of distance?
+2. the second term is an isotropic measure of distance from the current point $x_k$, but what if we used another measure of distance?

-The first point might be obvious to you if you're already seen the gradient descent and related methods but it's actually deeper than what it may seems, I'll discuss this more in [thoughts on first order methods](\cvx{fom.html}).
+The first point might be obvious to you if you're already seen the gradient descent and related methods but it's actually a bit deeper than what it may seems on a cursory glance, I discuss this more in [thoughts on first order methods](\cvx{fom.html}).

 The second point gives the _generalised projected gradient descent_.